fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ```PowerShell
 $ npm install fusioncharts --save
 ```
-The above steps completes the installation of `angualr-fusioncharts`.
-To start using follow the steps below:
+The above steps completes the installation of `angular-fusioncharts`.
+FusionCharts ES module is using **dynamic import** which is an advanced ES6 feature.
+This feature is not supported in `typescript` **v2.2.0** which is used by `Angular 2`.
+So the syntax for `Angular 4` onwards is different from `Angular 2` as shown below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>
   <li class='active'><a data-toggle='angular4'>Angular 4 onwards</a></li>